I’m currently a postdoc and lecturer at Princeton University.

-I’m currently a postdoctoral researcher in the Linguistics Department at McGill University, funded by a Feodor Lynen Fellowship of the Alexander von Humboldt Foundation.
+From 2020 to 2022, I was a postdoctoral researcher in the Linguistics Department at McGill University, funded by a Feodor Lynen Fellowship of the Alexander von Humboldt Foundation.
 In my research project, supervised by Michael Wagner, I’m investigating the comprehension of Focus-particles in interaction with prosodic factors.

-Prior to my postdoc, I graduated from the Linguistics Department at the University of Massachusetts, Amherst with a dissertation on the role of Focus-sensitivity for a typology of presupposition triggers, chaired by Lyn Frazier.
+Prior to my postdocs, I graduated from the Linguistics Department at the University of Massachusetts, Amherst with a dissertation on the role of Focus-sensitivity for a typology of presupposition triggers, chaired by Lyn Frazier.

 My main research areas are psycholinguistics and semantics/pragmatics, with a focus on discourse processing.
 Specific topics I am currently working on or am interested in are presuppositions, anaphora, additive particles, discourse particles, discourse coherence and structure, prosody, and adverbials.
 (You can find brief reviews and materials in the Research section.)